When it comes to designing your kitchen, layout is one of the most important decisions you will make.

 What is the work zone method?

-This design method puts emphasis on multiple work zones, rather than one work zone.
+This design method puts emphasis on multiple work zones, rather than one work triangle.
 Instead of focusing on the distance between the 3 most used appliances, the zone method splits the kitchen layout up by task.
 Each task then has its own work area containing all the tools that may be needed to complete that task.
+There are considered 5 main tasks done in the kitchen and so work zones are often categorized by these.

-- Food Prep (stove, oven, microwave, knives, cutting boards)
+2. Food Prep (spices, oils, prep bowls, knives, cutting boards)

 What are the drawbacks of the work zone method?